kunalkathuria/SVXplorer/README.md

 A typical (and recommended) call on sequenced data might be, with appropriate path replacement:

-path_to_SVXplorer/bin/SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -w pathToWorkingDirectory
+SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -w pathToWorkingDirectory

 Option -m expects a file listing regions not containing frequently repeated sequences, for use in assessing coverage, and SVC provides one for b37 in the data folder in zipped form, which will need to be unzipped before use.